Breword/tmux/Clipboard.md

 If `set-clipboard` is set to `external`, only tmux can set the clipboard.
-If set to `on` and tmux is version 2.6 or newer, any application running inside tmux can set the system clipboard.
+If set to `on` and tmux is version 2.6 or newer, any application running inside tmux can set the system clipboard - no matter what user they are run as: if they can write text, they can set the clipboard.

+This means that with `set-clipboard` set to `on`, great care must be taken that untrusted commands run inside tmux.

+The same applies if OSC 52 is enabled in the outside terminal and commands are run without tmux.

 #### Terminal support - tmux inside tmux